EnKrypt/arvind.io/src/pages/posts/dns-is-killing-web-security/index.md

 ### _Okay, so what are the solutions?_

-By default, your network will be setup to use your ISPs own DNS servers.
+By default, your network will be setup to use your ISP's own DNS servers.
 It might seem like a good idea to change the DNS servers to [Google DNS](https://developers.google.com/speed/public-dns/docs/using) or [OpenDNS](https://www.opendns.com/) (run by Cisco), but in the case of DNS hijacking, this is not good enough.

 The DNS requests will still be sent as plaintext.
 We need to encrypt these requests.